Frequently Asked Questions

 Check out additional water-wise landscape information on the tips and resources page.

 Colorado HB 19-1050 states that HOAs shall not prohibit the use of xeriscape or drought-tolerant vegetative landscapes.
 HOAs can, however, adopt and enforce design and aesthetic guidelines or rules that regulate the type, number and placement of drought tolerant plantings and hardscapes.
-HB 19-1050 can be found here – www.leg.colorado.gov/sites/default/files/2019a_1050_signed.pdf
+HB 19-1050 can be found here.

 Artificial turf is allowed in limited applications.
-Artificial turf requires a permit and is allowed for side yards that are not visible to a public right-of-way and back yards.
-Click here and here for more city code details on artificial turf.
+Artificial turf requires a permit (access the permit here) and is allowed for side yards that are not visible to a public right-of-way and back yards.
+Read more about the artificial turf city code in Sec.
+18-542 and in the Artificial Turf Regulations and Application.
 The use of artificial trees, shrubs, vines or other plants is prohibited.
 If you have questions about City Landscape Code, please call 303-538-7295.

 Check out additional water-wise landscape information on the Saving Outdoors page.
 As of August 2022, artificial turf no longer qualifies for a rebate.